 A database sponsored by the U.S. Department of Education providing access to educational-related literature to facilitate the use of educational research and information to improve practice.
 Access to ERIC is provided by EBSCO.

-Focuses on how gender impacts perspectives on women's studies, men's studies, the transgendered community, and historical changes in gender roles, covering topics such as sexuality, religion, societal roles, feminism, masculinity, eating disorders, day care, and the work place.
+Focuses on how gender impacts perspectives on women's studies, men's studies, the transgender community, and historical changes in gender roles, covering topics such as sexuality, religion, societal roles, feminism, masculinity, eating disorders, day care, and the work place.